Nerwyn/android-tv-card/README.md

 - Supports the official [Android TV Remote integration](https://www.home-assistant.io/integrations/androidtv_remote/).
 - Uses `remote.send_command` (instead of `media_player.play_media` like the original) to send commands to an Android TV using said integration, and can be given a `remote_id` to do so.
+  - `media_player_id` is still present just for the volume slider.
+All other buttons and sources including volume buttons use the `remote_id`.
 - Swipe actions are now remappable by creating `custom_keys` for `up`, `down`, `left`, `right`, and `center`.
 - Navigation and button behavior tweaked to mimic the Google TV remote, such as:
   - Hold press/touch/swipe actions only repeat for directional and volume keys, and perform a long press for anything else.